simonw/llm/docs/usage.md

 ```
 ```
 Chatting with gpt-4
-Type 'exit' or 'quit' to
+Type 'exit' or 'quit' to exit
+Type !multi to enter multiple lines, then !end to finish
 > who are you?
 I am a sentient cheesecake, meaning I am an artificial intelligence embodied in a dessert form, specifically a